2026 AAAE Board Nominations

 Rosemary Polegato (Individual Member)

-Position Statement: More than ever the world needs creative thinkers and makers.
+Position Statement: More than ever the world needs creative thinkers, makers, and arts managers.
 I believe that AAAE is well-positioned to respond to the needs of scholars and practicing artists in our turbulent, and sometimes disruptive, climate.
 Further, opportunities to influence more inclusive, diverse, and global perspectives have been recognized.

 I would be honoured to serve a second term as a Board member for our organization.
 AAAE cares: I have seen first-hand that AAAE truly fosters collaboration, excellence, community, and support for its members through conferences, workshops, and special events.
+I served on a variety of committees related to finance, EDIA issues, evaluation and feedback, and awards.
 Further, AAAE aligns with my approach to teaching, research, and service, that is, community-based, interdisciplinary, intersectional, and supportive of emergent ideas and practices.
+My AAAE conference contributions include solo and team presentations, as well as contributions to two Global Conversations sessions.

 My continued service to the Board will bring almost 20 years of teaching experience in Arts and Culture Management and Arts and Culture Marketing; more than 16 years of previous Board experience (ballet, large heritage trust, funder, university board); an interest in public art; and an inclination that is open-minded, dedicated, optimistic; and a lens that is a balance of scholarly and practical perspectives.